WWE Women's Intercontinental Championship: History

 The American professional wrestling promotion WWE was founded in April 1963, and recognized a women's world champion from its outset, but it never had a secondary women's championship until April 2024 when the NXT Women's North American Championship was introduced for the developmental brand NXT, followed by the WWE Women's United States Championship for the main roster brand SmackDown in early November.
 Later that same month prior to the November 25 episode of Raw, the brand's general manager Adam Pearce unveiled the WWE Women's Intercontinental Championship for the main roster women's division on the Raw brand, countering the men's WWE Intercontinental Championship.

 The inaugural Women's Intercontinental Champion was determined by a tournament that began on the December 2 episode of Raw.
 Prior to that episode's broadcast, WWE Chief Content Officer Paul "Triple H" Levesque revealed the tournament bracket, featuring 12 women from the Raw roster in four triple threat matches for the first round, with the winners of each advancing to the semifinals in singles matches, with those winners then facing off in the tournament final on Raw on January 13, 2025.
 Tournament participants announced were Dakota Kai, Shayna Baszler, Katana Chance, Zoey Stark, Raquel Rodriguez, Kayden Carter, Lyra Valkyria, Zelina Vega, Ivy Nile, Alba Fyre, Kairi Sane, and Natalya.
 In the tournament final on January 13, Valkyria defeated Kai to become the inaugural champion.

-Tournaments

-Inaugural tournament

-The tournament to determine the inaugural Women's Intercontinental Champion began on December 2, 2024, and was held across episodes of Raw.
-The final took place on the January 13, 2025, episode.